aprilmintacpineda/inferno-fluxible/README.md

 instead of rendering a Provider on top of your app.
 What you do is before you render your app, you have to call `initializeStore` function.

-`initializeStore` function expects an object as the only parameter, the object have a required property called `initialStore` which would be used as the initial value of the store.
+`initializeStore` function expects an object as the only parameter, the object have a required property called `initialStore` which will be used as the initial value of the store.

 There's also the optional property called `persist` which should also be an object containing two required properties:

-- `storage` which should be a reference to the storage that would be used to save the store.
+- `storage` which should be a reference to the storage that will be used to save the store.
 It must have `getItem` and `setItem` methods.
 Both methods should be synchronous.
-Example would be `window.localStorage`.
+Example will be `window.localStorage`.
 The call to `setItem` is deferred by 200ms, this is to minimize and to improve performance.
 - `restore` which should be a function that is synchronous.
 Restore will be called upon initialization and will receive the `savedStore` as the its only argument.
-The `savedStore` would be an object containing the states that were previously saved to the storage.
-It should return an object which would be the states that you want to restore.
+The `savedStore` will be an object containing the states that were previously saved to the storage.
+It should return an object which will be the states that you want to restore.

-Persist feature would only save keys that were returned by `config.persist.restore`.
-That means, other states that you did not return in that method wouldn't be saved.
+Persist feature will only save keys that were returned by `config.persist.restore`.
+That means, other states that you did not return in that method will not be saved.

 ##### Example